-Graduate employment rates into media related jobs have steadily increased and since 2013, the first year of single honours students graduating, one student each year has gone straight to the BBC following a partnership internship.
-Others who have gone into broadcasting have gone straight to work for well-known groups such as Channel 4 and Sunset and Vine.
-Many of other graduates have gone into local and regional newspapers, news agencies and work in PR & communications, social media management and digital communications.
+Graduate employment rates into media related jobs have steadily increased and since 2013, the first year of single honours students graduating, at least one student each year has gone straight to the BBC following a partnership internship.
+A record four students went to work for the BBC after completed their course in 2017 and two were paid while working for them part-time during their final year.
+Others have secured work at Channel 4 and Sunset and Vine, Made in Birmingham and Anglian Radio.
+Many of other graduates have gone into print and online positions, including the Bullivant Media stable of newspapers in the West Midlands area, the Oxford Chronicle and the Gay Times, London.
+Some students have secured work with online news sites and news agencies, such as South West News Service and Caters, News Agency.
+Due to the many cross transferable skills a high number of students have also secured work in PR & communications, social media management and digital communications.
+These include county and district councils, health and police authorities as well as private companies, including Jaguar UK.